Nelson-Gon/nelson-gon.github.io/content/post/noise_review.md

 Person: Hi, what book are you reading?!

-Me: Noise, erm Noise, a flaw in human judgement.
+Me: Noise, uhh..Noise, a flaw in human judgement.

 **We both laugh**